2024-25 Fall Classes

 Lab Fee: $0*

 You, our newest podcaster, will learn how to make your own internet radio show, also known as a podcast.
 From choosing what the show will be about to recording, editing, and posting – you will learn the medium from the ground up. *Please bring a device with audio recording abilities.
-All Skill Levels, Regularly Offered, Activity Level 3
+Stand-Alone, Regularly Offered, Activity Level 3

 Instructor: Barbara James